-Trevon Morris listened intently as Sister Wege, the local Pathway missionary, bore her testimony about the benefits of PathwayConnect.
+Trevon Morris listened intently as Sister Wege, the local service missionary assigned to BYU-Pathway, bore her testimony about the benefits of PathwayConnect.

 Trevon wanted to attend a university, but he couldn’t afford it.
 He didn’t know what to do.
 As he pondered these things, a feeling came to him.
 It told him, “PathwayConnect is exactly what you have been looking for, Trevon.
 Go for it.”

 What Trevon learned in PathwayConnect helped him overcome a difficult financial problem

 When he heard about PathwayConnect, Trevon was struggling to pay off a large debt.
 His family struggled with many health challenges, and over the years, Trevon had borrowed money in an attempt to support them.
 Taking out loans had been his tactic to stay afloat, but after a while, he began to feel like he was drowning.

 Even though he did not know if he could fully pay the price of PathwayConnect, Trevon decided to follow the prompting he received and enroll.
 Little did he know that through his classes, he would learn to overcome his debt and regain control of his finances.

 “PathwayConnect gave me a new perspective financially,” explained Trevon.
 “During the Intro to Algebra & Personal Finance course, I learned how to create a proper budget — something our family never had before.
 I learned to recognize the financial leaks that were hurting us and how to plug them up.”